Fueling the Fighter: A Complete Guide to Boxing Nutrition & Recovery

 What should a boxer eat before a fight?

-Focus on easily digestible carbohydrates (rice, pasta, fruit) and moderate protein.
-Avoid high-fat, spicy, or unfamiliar foods.
+Easily digestible carbs (rice, pasta, fruit) + moderate protein.
+Avoid fatty, spicy, or unfamiliar foods that might upset digestion.

 How much water should boxers drink daily?